 Jan Koller (Czech Republic) – 55 goals in 91 appearances

 Standing at 202cm, Koller dominated the Czech footballing skyline for a decade from 1999, travelling to three UEFA European Championships and the 2006 World Cup.
-He attained some kind of international goalscoring peak with four strikes in a 6-0 win against FYROM in June 2005.
+He attained some kind of international goalscoring peak with four strikes in a 6-0 win against FYR Macedonia in June 2005.
 He might have been even more prolific, yet did not make his international debut until he was 25.

 Joachim Streich (East Germany) – 55 goals in 102 appearances

 Small but deadly, Streich was the former East Germany's most-capped player as well as its most productive forward.
 Emerging on the scene in December 1969, he claimed a bronze medal with East Germany at the 1972 Olympics in Munich and struck twice in four matches at the 1974 World Cup.
-The only treble of his national-team career came in a 9-0 victory over Malta on 29 October 1977.
+The only treble of his national-team career came in a 9-0 victory against Malta on 29 October 1977.

 Poul Nielsen (Denmark) – 52 goals in 38 appearances